Arsh23/blog/content/article/cvsp/cvsp.md

 Time for parallel(threads) fib(): 32.95688080787659 seconds
 Time for parallel(processes) fib(): 18.218430519104004 seconds
 ```
+{{% center %}}{{% text s="0.7" color="#808080" %}}
-code used to produce this output can be found here -
+*code used to produce this output can be found [here]()*
+{{% /text %}}{{% /center %}}

 _Huh ?_

 As some of you may have guessed, and others might be surprised to see, implementing threads or coroutines to speed up the computation has no effect.
-It even *takes more time* than the original in case of xyz.
+It even *takes more time* than the original in case of coroutines and threads.
 Only processes seems to offer marginal advantage.
 This example may make it look like there's no advantage in using coroutines or threads, but I intentionally chose this example first to show that not everything gets magically sped up if implemented using parallel/concurrent code.

 To spice things up a little but, lets try downloading 50 webpages instead of calculating `fib(30)` 50 times.
 What would happen then?